-Transfer pricing norms in Paraguay were only introduced in 2019, as the country sought to modernize its tax system according to international standards and promote foreign investment.
-If you are considering market entry and will be transferring assets to or from your local entity, you will want to seek out tax advisory services in Paraguay to guarantee you are maximizing your potential benefits from local transfer pricing regulations.
+Norms for transfer pricing in Paraguay were only introduced in 2019, as the country sought to modernize its tax system according to international standards and promote foreign investment.
+If you are considering market entry and will be transferring assets to or from your local entity, you will want to seek out tax advisory services in Paraguay to guarantee you are maximizing your potential benefits from local regulations.

-While Paraguay is not necessarily the most fashionable investment destination in Latin America, the country has experienced economic growth and a notable reduction in poverty over recent years and is expected to bounce back to 4% growth in 2021, following the social and economic crisis caused by the COVID-19 pandemic.
+While Paraguay is not necessarily the most fashionable investment destination in Latin America, the country has experienced economic growth and a notable reduction in poverty over recent years and bounced back to 4% annual growth following the social and economic crisis caused by the COVID-19 pandemic.

-The South American country offers a favorable environment for international investors, registering positive foreign direct investment (FDI) inflows of $391.8 million (all figures in USD) in 2019.
-Despite being landlocked, Paraguay has various inland ports, with the largest being the industrial city of Villeta, some 34 kilometers south of capital city Asuncion.
+The South American country offers a favorable environment for international investors, registering positive foreign direct investment (FDI) inflows.
+Despite being landlocked, Paraguay has various riverine ports, with the largest being the industrial city of Villeta, some 34 kilometers south of capital city Asuncion.
 Some of Paraguay’s main export commodities include soybeans and related products, meat, and oil seeds.

 Paraguay has several free trade zones (FTZs) located in the tri-border area, where its frontiers meet those of both Argentina and Brazil, providing companies quick access to key markets.
 Some of Paraguay’s free trade zones include the International Free Trade Zone and the Global Free Trade Zone of Paraguay, both of which grant tax exemptions to foreign companies.